See the website https://www.ugent.be/en/facilities for more details on the living costs.

 - Other expenses 100 euros

-Classes are organized at the European Institute for Marine Studies (Institut Universitaire Européen de la Mer, IUEM, https://www-iuem.univ-brest.fr/).
-This campus is not located at Brest city, but in the neighboring town – Plouzané – located approximately 10 km from Brest.
+- Classes will we dispensed at the European Institute for Marine Studies (Institut Universitaire Européen de la Mer, IUEM, https://www-iuem.univ-brest.fr/) that is not located in Brest proper, but in a neighboring town – Plouzané – located approximately 10 km from Brest downtown.

 - The average budget for a student in Brest is 679€/month